yig/graphics101-pipeline/README.md

 * You can find lots of Creative Commons environment (cube) maps on the website of Emil Persson, aka Humus:
 <http://www.humus.name>

+* You can find lots of MatCaps on this website: <https://github.com/nidorx/matcaps>.
+You can see all the MatCaps nicely visualized here: <https://observablehq.com/@makio135/matcaps?ui=classic>